bartificer/programming-by-stealth/docs/pbs75.md

 1. A _URL Scheme_, or _Protocol_ followed by the symbols `://`.
 For our purposes, the scheme will always be one of `http`, `https`, or `file`.
 2. A _host_, or server (if relevant), e.g. `localhost`, `bartb.ie`, or `podfeet.com`.
 The host is appended to the scheme, but separated from it by the `://` symbols.
 The `file` scheme omits the host part of the URL completely.
 3. A _port number_, implied or explicit (if appropriate).
 Explicit port numbers are appended to the host, separated from it with the `:` symbol.
-URL schemes imply port numbers where appropriate, so you can usually omit them. `http` implies port `80`, and `https` implies port `443`, so `http://bartb.ie` actually implies `http://bartb.ie:80`.
+URL schemes imply port numbers where appropriate, so you can usually omit them. `http` implies port `80`, and `https` implies port `443`.
+So `http://bartb.ie` actually implies `http://bartb.ie:80`.
 The `file` scheme omits port numbers completely.
 4. A _path_ or _file path_ which specifies a location on a host.
 The file path always starts with a `/` character.
 5. An optional _page fragment_ which specifies a named location within a page.
 If present, the fragment is appended after the file path, separated from it with a `#` symbol.
 6. An optional _query string_ which specifies an arbitrary number of name-value pairs known as _query parameters_.
 If present, the query string is appended after the page fragment (or file path if there is no page fragment), and separate from it with the `?` symbol.
 Each name-value pair is separated from the others with an `&` symbol, and the names are separated from the values with an `=` symbol.

 Note that special characters have to be escaped in URLs.
 They’re escaped using the `%` symbol followed by two hexadecimal characters.
-Since we’ll be using JavaScript to make our AJAX queries we’ll have API functions to translate the special characters for us, so we don’t need to know them.
+Since we’ll be using JavaScript to make our AJAX queries, we’ll have API functions to translate the special characters for us, so we don’t need to know them.
 If you’re curious, you’ll find more details on [this W3Schools page](https://www.w3schools.com/tags/ref_urlencode.asp).

 Let’s tie all that together with an example URL: